On semigroups that are prime in the sense of Tarski, and groups prime in the senses of Tarski and of Rhodes

 $M$ is noncommutative, or

 $G$ is a semidirect product $M\rtimes K$ of $M$ with a subgroup $K<G,$ or

 {\rm(iii)} $G$ is a cyclic group of prime-power order, $\Z_{p^n}.$ \end{proposition}

-\begin{proof} Given a finite group $G$ that is {\em not} Rhodes-prime with respect to direct products, we shall show that neither~(i) nor~(ii) can hold.
+\begin{proof} Given a finite monolithic group $G$ that is {\em not} Rhodes-prime with respect to direct products, we shall show that neither~(i) nor~(ii) can hold.
 The proof that~(iii) implies Rhodes-primeness will be more straightforward.

-Assuming non-Rhodes-primeness with respect to direct products, let us write $G$ as a homomorphic image $f(H)$ of a subgroup $H$ of a direct product $G_0\times G_1$ of finite groups, such that $G$ is not a subquotient of $G_0$ or of $G_1.$ We can clearly replace $G_0$ and $G_1$ by the subgroups given by the projections of $H$ onto those two factors, so assume that those projections are surjective; i.e., that $H$ is a subdirect product of $G_0$ and $G_1.$ Let us further assume that, for the given group $G,$ the groups $G_0,$ $G_1,$ and $H$ are chosen so as to minimize the order of $H.$
+To get the first two results, suppose $G$ is not Rhodes-prime with respect to direct products, i.e., can be written as a homomorphic image $f(H)$ of a subgroup $H$ of a direct product $G_0\times G_1$ of finite groups, such that $G$ is not a subquotient of $G_0$ or of $G_1.$ We can clearly replace $G_0$ and $G_1$ by the subgroups given by the projections of $H$ onto those two factors, so assume that those projections are surjective; i.e., that $H$ is a subdirect product of $G_0$ and $G_1.$ Let us further assume that, for the given group $G,$ the groups $G_0,$ $G_1,$ and $H$ are chosen so as to minimize the order of $H.$